LoreStudio-Charles/Virtue/README.md

 ##### Footer
 With the scene before you becoming increasingly intense, you take a deep breath, feeling the weight of your decision just as you felt the ocean’s embrace during your last journey.
 What happens next is up to you.
 #### Justice, Valor, or Perseverance
 Shadows lengthen over the fields as you return from a day spent sailing to the neighboring island.
-The salty breeze clings to your skin and the sound of waves crashing against the shore lingers in your ears.
-You're eager to share your tales of adventure with your siblings, but as you approach the village square, a commotion draws your attention.
+The salty breeze clings to your skin, and waves crashing against the shore lingers in your ears.
+You're eager to share your tales of adventure with your siblings, but a commotion draws your attention as you approach the village square.
 A group of village men has gathered, their voices rising in anger.
 At the center, you spot a familiar figure—Eli, the butcher's son, pinned against the side of the well.
 Three older boys tower over him, their jeering laughter ringing harshly against the cobblestones.
 You notice the fear etched on Eli's face, the desperation in his wide eyes.
-The sight of him being bullied ignites a fire within you, and you feel the weight of your choices pressing down like the sails of your ship on a stormy sea.
+The sight of him being bullied ignites a fire within you, and you feel the weight of your choices pressing down like your ship's sails on a stormy sea.
+Do you:
 ##### Option Cards
 - In an act of Valor, you could shout the bullies' names and demand they let Eli go, your heart pounding as you anticipate their response—a confrontation that could lead to trouble, but you can’t stand by and watch him suffer.
 - Rally the nearby villagers to bring Justice.
 You could call for help from the local blacksmith, known for his strength and fairness, knowing that sometimes it’s best to stand united against cruelty.
 But waiting for aid could prolong Eli's humiliation.